otrv4/otrv4/otrv4.md

 If she is willing to use OTR version 3, she appends a byte identifier for the versions in question, followed by "?".
-The byte identifier for OTR version 3 is "3", and similarly for 4.
+The byte identifier for OTR version 3 is "3", and "4" for 4.
 Thus, if she is willing to use OTR versions 3 and 4, the following identifier would be "34".
 The order of the identifiers between the "v" and the "?" does not matter, but none should be listed more than once.
 The OTRv4 specification only supports versions 3 and higher.
 Thus,